zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= -i \omega \Big( \mathcal{I} + \frac{c^2}{\omega^2} \nabla \nabla \cdot \Big) \bm{A}(\bm{r}, \omega).
 $$

 Note that the gradient is a column vector, and the divergence can be visualized as a row vector.
-In this specific order, they represent an [outer product](https://en.wikipedia.org/wiki/Outer_product) that forms a square matrix:
+In this specific order, they represent an [tensor product](https://en.wikipedia.org/wiki/Tensor_product):

 $$ \tag{9.23}
 	\bm{E}(\bm{r}, \omega) =